westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:7e2208dfc7
 ## Exploring the API Data

 You successfully called in data using the stattleshipR API, running the precoded `lappy()` will summarize the sublists within the data you called in.
-Use the `head()` fucntion to print an abrieveated list of these summaries.
+Use the `head()` function to print an abbreviated list of these summaries.

 The `game_log_data` sublists have their own variables.
 We have created a data frame `all_variables` for you that contains all the unique variables within the sublists of the `game_log_data` data set.
 It has already been loaded into the environment.

-Print the variable list and then find out how long it is to get a sence of the size of the data you called.
+Print the variable list and then find out how long it is to get a sense of the size of the data you called.

 *** =instructions
 - Add the data set to the `lapply()` function to create a summary of all the sublists within the `game_log_data`.